 Whether you’re a first-time student or have a few courses under your belt already, everyone can benefit from these study strategies.

-Below you will find a simple and effective plan that you can use to fit study around your life, and to ensure that you get the most out of the time that you dedicate to your learning.
+Below you’ll find our simple tips on how you can effectively schedule your study around your life, so you can get the most out of your education.

 Set up a schedule that works for you

 Most people cringe at the idea of creating a schedule.
 But rather than being restrictive, schedules can be incredibly freeing.
 They allow you to reclaim your time instead of trying to squeeze things in whenever you have a spare moment.

 A well-planned schedule can help to free up your time so that you have more freedom to do the things you enjoy.

 You can download a schedule from a free website, use a whiteboard or a physical paper calendar—whatever works for you.

 Not everyone can dedicate eight hours a day to study and to try to do so would be unrealistic.
 So the first thing you need to do is take a good look at how much time you can afford to set aside to study per week.